thoughtspot/thoughtspot.github.io/_appliance/azure/about-azure.md

 ThoughtSpot  on Azure allows you to easily add instances as your dataset grows.
 You can do everything you’d normally want to do in a traditional data center with Azure.
-It features an on-demand delivery of IT resources and applications via the Internet.
+It features an on-demand delivery of IT resources and applications through the Internet.
 When you are connected to an instance, you can use it just like you use any other server.

 Using Azure lets you develop and deploy applications faster since there is no